terisuke/AI-patner/docs/README_en.md

    - For Google TTS, languages other than Japanese can also be selected.
 Credential information is required.
    - For Style-Bert-VITS2, a local API server needs to be running.
    - For GSVI TTS, a local API server needs to be running.
+   - ElevenLabs supports various language selection.
+Please enter the API key.
 5. Start conversing with the character from the input form.
  Microphone input is also possible.

 ## AITuber Streaming